Posts Finally Working!

 She asked me to spell the name of the affected domain (technomom.com) over and over and over again.
 I did so, very slowly and clearly, at least five times.
 What did she do?
 Inform me that gbncom.com was working just fine, and ask me what error message I was getting!

-Other than the fact that the end in .com, do you find any similarity in those names?
+Other than the fact that they end with .com, do you find any similarity in those names?

 So that’s why you’re seeing my blog posts appear late.
 It’s better than “the dog ate my blog posts,” at least.
 Isn’t it?